 Yrh and pull through as before.
 This creates a firm edge to your Tunisian crochet fabric, which mirrors the appearance of the edge on the other side .

 With the forward pass complete, you can work the standard return pass (as explained earlier), without turning the work.

 Your work should now look like this after one foundation row and one row of Tunisian Simple Stitch/Afghan Stitch (forward and return pass):

 Work in Tunisian Simple Stitch for as many rows as you need to create your fabric:

-You may notice that Tunisian fabric tends to curl more than regular crochet.
+Then just fasten off as normal.
+You may notice that Tunisian crochet fabric tends to curl more than regular crochet.
 Here are a few ideas to get a flatter fabric:

 1 Use a hook larger than you usually would for the yarn you’re using, such as 5mm instead of 4mm for DK-weight yarn.